Harvest Church is a Congregation of local believers in Jesus Christ meeting in the Moultonborough / Sandwich / Center

 Our Vision is to be a family of missionary servants, bringing the message God's Love to our community and all the earth, through word and deed.

-We meet on Sunday morning and Wednesday evening at 80 Bean rd, in Moultonborough.
+We meet at 10:00 Sunday mornings in a rented space at 80 Bean rd, in Moultonborough.
 The large auditorium can seat over 600 people, so there is plenty of room for our small congregation.

 We are a group of Christians from the area that share the belief that God loves it when people reach out in love to their neighbors and their community and also across the world.
 We love to worship God and to share our love for Him with anyone who's interested.